Chandra-MARX/marxs/docs/results.rst

 Visualize results
 =================
 The most important output of a MARXS simulation will be the photon event list with simulated detector (x, y) coordinates for each photon.
-This can be plotted in the same python session (see :ref:`sect-runexample-look` for an example) or in any plotting package of your choice that reads the photon event list from a file.
+This can be plotted in the same python session or in any plotting package of your choice that reads the photon event list from a file.

+Since plotting is usually done at the end of a simulation with several steps, no code example is included here.
+Indead look at:

+   - :ref:`sect-runexample-look`
+   - :ref:`sect-vis-example`.